Andy-J-marshall/stanningley-bowls/README.md

 If entering a new league, make sure the `bowls.py` script will still work e.g. different scoring methods, or different number of players in a team might cause issues.

-If Stanningley A and Stanningley B play one another then the `bowls.py` script will currently fail.
+If the A and B team play one another then the `bowls.py` script will currently fail.
 The exception will need to be removed and the issue around the scoring and results if they play one another fixed.

 After generating the stats file for the new year, import the file into `statsData.js`.
 Update `allYearStats` and `allYearCombinedStats`.
 Update `statsCallback` in `App.js` with the reference to the new year's stats file.